Mauna Luan

 No analysis available

-The public remarks directly confirm that the West Building has 4 elevators.
-This matches the current building context, so the value is strongly supported.
+The remarks directly confirm that the West Building has 4 elevators, matching the current building context.
+This is explicit, building-specific evidence, so confidence is very high.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.